jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-dependency N levels deep releases an important security update, and each component on the dependency path takes D days to upgrade, then the top level application doesnt benefit from this fix for ND days.
+dependency N levels deep releases an important security update, and each component on the dependency path takes D days to upgrade, then the top level application doesn’t benefit from this fix for N × D days.
 Thus, even a chain of exemplary components that each upgrade within 20 days would result in a lag time of 100 days for a depen\- dency five levels deep.